django-oscar/django-oscar-paypal/docs/express.rst

 the merchant site to confirm the order.
 It can also be used purely for payment, with shipping details being collected on the merchant site.

+Oscar also supports a dashboard for PayPal Express transactions, which integrates with Oscar's dashboard.

 See the `PDF documentation`_ for the gory details of PayPal Express.

 .. _`PayPal Express`: https://www.paypal.com/uk/cgi-bin/webscr?cmd=_additional-payment-ref-impl1